 Private, Custom & Group Tours Available

-Tour meets in the lobby at Hotel Albuquerque and ends Hotel Chaco
+Tour meets in the lobby at Hotel Albuquerque and ends at Crafted in Hotel Chaco

-Next, you’ll visit the up and coming Sawmill District.
-Originally occupied by the Frank Paxton Lumber Company, the Sawmill District is being re-envisioned and redeveloped into a vibrant and eclectic neighborhood.
-An up and coming area with loft-style housing, artist studios and mixed-use building practices; the new Sawmill District celebrates its industrial roots and attracts entrepreneurial thinking.
-Thereby, innovately mixing the trend toward urban living with New Mexico’s rich industrial past.
+Next, you’ll visit the exciting Sawmill District.
+Originally occupied by the American Lumber Company, the Sawmill District is being re-envisioned and redeveloped into a vibrant and eclectic neighborhood.
+An up and coming area with loft-style housing, artist studios and mixed-use residential and commercial buildings; the new Sawmill District celebrates its industrial roots and attracts entrepreneurial thinking.
+Thereby, mixing an innovative trend toward urban living with New Mexico’s rich industrial past.

-With the Mezcla de Culturas tour, you’ll see the living history and mix of cultural traditions through the repurposing of old buildings invigorated with new life as well as celebrate the refined aged character of buildings that have existed here since the early 1700s.
-If you want to experience this interaction of cultures, art and history, then Albuquerque is the place and this tour is for you!
+On the Mezcla de Culturas tour, you’ll see the living history and mix of cultural traditions through the repurposing of old buildings invigorated with new life as well as celebrate the refined aged character of buildings that have existed here since the early 1700s.
+If you want to experience this interaction of cultures, art, architecture and history, then Albuquerque is the place and this tour is for you!